inside.ewu.edu

 Teaching Endorsement: This degree leads to the Washington State Health & Fitness/PE teaching endorsement (preK-12 PE and 6th-12th Health).
 Students must also pass the state teaching test (West-E in Health & Fitness) to earn the teaching endorsement.

-Grade Requirements: Students must earn a minimum ≥B- in each required health and physical education course and earn a minimum cumulative GPA ≥2.8 in all university courses.
+Grade Requirements: Students must earn a minimum ≥B- in each required health and physical education course and education core course and earn a minimum cumulative GPA ≥2.8 in all university courses.
+Education Grade Requirements

 All Health & PE students must complete the required PHED courses, education prerequisites, and education core courses.